-To remove from the caravan, first locate and release the retaining strap on the side.
-Once the strap is released the unit can be removed by lifting the unit from the locator holes in the direction of the arrows shown in the illustration A.
+To remove from the caravan, first locate and release the retaining strap on the side of the unit

+Once the strap has been released the unit can be slid left as Figure A. The next step is to slide the unit forward as Figure B, once in this position the unit should simply lift out from the locator holes.